Equamer, 10 mg+20 mg+10 mg capsules 30 pcs

 – Blood and lymphatic system disorders

-Frequency is unknown: thrombocytopenia.
+Frequency unknown: thrombocytopenia.

 – Immune system disorders